Discovering...

 From the sacred Friday lunch to eight regional varieties, hand-rolling technique, and the best restaurants across Morocco.
 Everything you need to know about the kingdom's most iconic dish.

 Couscous is not just food in Morocco.
 It is identity.
 Every Friday, from the Rif Mountains to the Saharan oases, millions of Moroccan families gather around a single large platter of steaming couscous.
-It is the one meal that unites the entire nation.
+It is the one meal that unites the entire nation, crossing lines of class, language, and geography.

 Every Friday, Morocco pauses.
 Shops close, families reunite, and the nation eats couscous together.